sagemath/sagewiki_to_gh-2022-10-10/days96.md

 ==== Archlinux ====

-If you are a Archlinux and are using the packages `sagemath` and `sagemath-jupyter` from the package manager then do
+If you are a Archlinux and are using the package `sagemath` from the package manager then do
 {{{
 $ pip2 install flipper --user
 $ pip2 install surface_dynamics --user